 In the spring we partnered with the wonderful folks at the Salt Spring Community Alliance on an event where this list was workshopped in a positive, productive way with other community members and some of our elected officials.
 Over 30 people showed up for a great evening, and the end result was a community discussion paper.

-You can read our partial list of proposed solutions to the housing crisis that we helped the Alliance write below, or at this link.
+You can read our partial list of proposed solutions to the housing crisis that we helped the Alliance write, along with others, to prepare participants for the April 29 housing discussion at this link.

 If you’re interested in going deeper, the well written notes from the evening discussion are here.